 Her favorite words: “Earthwise Aware as A Way of Life”

 EwA citizen scientists and interns survey the Lusitania meadow 📍 for arthropods every single week during the warm seasons.
 This gives us the opportunity to get to know the meadow intimately.
-Each week highlights different relationships between the plants and their visitors—fascinating stories unfold.
-This almanac is a wonderful means to share with our communities what we observe and record at Lusitania over the course of the year.
+Each week highlights different relationships between the plants and their ‘wild’ visitors as fascinating stories unfold.
+This almanac is a wonderful means to share what we observe and record at Lusitania with our communities.

 At this time of the year, the weather transitions from hot and sticky to cool and refreshing.
 The back and forth between those two ‘states’ is often sudden during the month.
 One day, you feel as if living under the tropics, the day after you grab a light sweater before heading to the field.
 At Lusitania, the leaves of a few birches and a couple of tupelos are starting to ‘turn’ yellow.
 The meadow is changing too.
 The many herbaceous plants that flowered in the summer are now wilted or dried.
 Plant other than those we got familiar with the past few weeks are about to take over.
 Days and nights are reaching equal length.
-The average temperature rests around 18°C (or 64°F), that is 10 degrees (°C) cooler than in August.
-Humidity is moderate-to-high and usually remains around 78%.
-It rains less than in August, although this year was unusually dry.
-That drought stressed the meadow.
-The visual signs are the large dry patches on the edge.
+The September average temperature usually rests around 18°C (or 64°F), which is 10 degrees (°C) cooler than in August.
+Humidity is moderate-to-high and often remains around 78%.
+It usually rains less than in August.
+The meadow this year is lush compared to last year when it experienced a severe drought.
 Out of reach of the public, the inside of the meadow is almost impenetrable.
 As a matter of fact, we haven’t yet surveyed it this year, waiting for a time that is more clement heat-wise and mosquito-wise for our naturalists.
 This month will probably be better for such activity.

 The insect life at the end of August is busy but a little less than a few weeks ago.
 Then in September, it bursts again as the various species of Goldenrod, Joe-Pye weed, and American asters are flowering, giving another energy boost to all living there.